eliyacobov1/dqn-visual-nevigation/README.md

 # Reinforcement Learning GridWorld Example

 This repository implements a minimal reinforcement learning playground.
 An agent learns to navigate a simple 2D grid using either classic Q-learning or a lightweight Deep Q-Network (DQN) built with NumPy.
+It supports DynaCue-style planning with synthetic trajectories and a model-free approach using a replay buffer.

 ## Files